 Incorporating more women in leadership positions leads to commendable outcomes across the globe.
 They are valuable assets to organizations due to their abilities to better understand and navigate relationships, multi-task, and the inclination to have stronger ethics than their male counterparts.

 Women have a propensity to have higher emotional intelligence, letting them better understand their teams’ emotional needs to facilitate productivity and satisfaction.
 Company boards that have mixed-genders outperform boards that are all male, this is because of the communication, sharing of different ideas and experiences, which allows for a broader perspective.
 This fuller perspective allows for a more complete analysis of problems, strategies and planning.

 We can’t say it better than Jody.
 Since varying genders can produce vastly different experiences, female perspectives in business are just as necessary as their male counterparts.
 These differences are actually the strength and backbone of great business, allowing for companies to not just run well internally, but better speak to and serve their consumers.
 When we look to female leaders like Indra Nooyi, we begin to fully understand the benefits of having more women leaders in decision-making positions.

 Indra, currently holding a position in Forbes 100 Most Influential People, has a BA in Mathematics, Physics and Chemistry, and has her Master’s Degree in Public and Private Management from Yale.
-She is currently a director for Amazon, and was previously the PepsiCo President and CEO.
-Not only does Indra have a strong and diverse background, but has a wealth of experience that adds to her excellent leadership skills.
+She is currently a director for Amazon and was previously the PepsiCo President and CEO.
+Not only does Indra have a strong and diverse background, but she has a wealth of experience that adds to her excellent leadership skills.

-Women are strongly motivated to prove themselves in their given fields/industries, and are thus driven by new challenges they come across.
+Women are strongly motivated to prove themselves in their given fields/industries and are thus driven by new challenges they come across.
 They have proven to be successful in that endeavour, showcasing their enthusiasm, efficiency and strengths — ultimately advancing their companies.

 7 Facts You Didn’t Know